-Greg is willing to supervise graduate students who are working on contemporary or classical social theory, biopolitics, or global migration.
+Greg is willing to supervise graduate students who are working on contemporary or classical social and political theory, biopolitics, global migration, labour studies and the sociology of work.

 Office location: DAWB 5-136